middtown/react-todo-walkthrough-jquery/sprints/Sprint6.md

 ```

 <!-- Todo changes -->
-In `components/Todo.js` We need to use the method:
+In `components/Todo.js` We need to use this method:

 ```js
 render(){